 Preparation for work

 All our degree courses combine academic challenge with the transferable skills that will stand you in good stead for future employment.
 Many of our more vocationally-focused degrees offer the opportunity of work placements and experience in industry.

 We have a high graduate employment rate, The Higher Education Statistics Agency (HESA) ranked Buckingham top for graduate employability with 98.1% in July 2015.

 Our graduates have gone on to further study at most of the world’s leading universities, including Harvard, London, Oxford and Cambridge and secured jobs in senior positions around the world.
 Among our alumni we have a graduate who became the head of his country’s civil service and one who became a leading Formula One motor-racing driver.
 Another secured a position as the Minister of Sabah and one female law graduate became the first British lawyer to become a French Advocate.

 The programme provides a vocational and academic training to a new generation of decorative art historians and museum curators.

 The placements in museums and heritage institutions are designed to help students find jobs in the art world.
 The focus on first-hand study of decorative arts within historic interiors gives a connoisseurial training which has enabled students to pursue careers in museums, interior design, antique dealing, and auctioneering.
 Some of our past students now work at the Royal Collection, the National Trust and English Heritage (see What our students and alumni say).

-The tuition fees quoted below are for the degree (e.g. if you start an MBA at Buckingham in January 2015, you will pay the same termly fee for the duration of your degree – you will not be affected by the price increase in September 2016).
+The tuition fees quoted above are for the degree (e.g. if you start an MBA at Buckingham in January 2017, you will pay the same termly fee for the duration of your degree – you will not be affected by the price increase in September 2017).
 Fees are normally paid in termly instalments.